Supermac30/SmallerOtherProjects/Gradius++/README.md

 This is a game I made to learn javascript.

-Using the p5 library I made a scrolling shooter.
+Using the p5.js framework I made a scrolling shooter.
 The p5 library is included in this directory, it is taken from https://p5js.org/download/.

 It uses the music from the nes-era game Gradius.